Open Bible Data Home About News OET Key

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULT And a man from the people answered and said, “Your father surely made the people swear, saying, ‘Cursed is the man who eats food today.’
+ULT And a man from the people answered and said, “Adjuring, your father adjured the people, saying, ‘Cursed is the man who eats bread today.’
 So the people are faint.”

-UST But one of the Israelite soldiers saw him and said to him, “Your father solemnly declared to us that Yahweh would curse anyone who ate any food today.
-So now we are very tired and weak from being hungry because we obeyed him.”
+UST But one of the Israelite soldiers saw him eating the honey and said to him, “Your father put a serious curse on anyone who ate food today.
+So none of us has eaten anything, and as a result we soldiers are weak.”

 OEB Then one of the fighters spoke up, ‘Your father charged the people saying, “Cursed be the man who eats food this day.”
 So the men are exhausted.’

-WEB Then one of the people answered, and said, “Your father directly commanded the people with an oath, saying, ‘Cursed is the man who eats food today.’”
-So the people were faint.
+WEBBE Then one of the people answered, and said, “Your father directly commanded the people with an oath, saying, ‘Cursed is the man who eats food today.’ ” So the people were faint.

 NET Then someone from the army informed him, “Your father put the army under a strict oath saying, ‘Cursed be the man who eats food today!’
 That is why the army is tired.”